pyrkamarcin/CommonDataLayer/docs/rfc/0020_Materialization_Types.md

 Out of this list, we could use mapping `json::string` -> `psql::text` and `json::boolean` -> `psql::boolean`, and that's it.
 Everything else has to be handled per case.
 Inference can't really work, as `json::number` may map to `real` or `int` or `bigint`.
+Numbers also aren't capped anywhere in JSON's spec, which means that they may overflow.
-Nullability is achieved via additional flag on column: `NOT NULL`.
+Nullability is achieved via additional flag on column: `NULL`.

-Right now as a workaround we use JSON on all columns, but this is a temporary solution.
-And end user will require better management of database.
+Right now we use JSON as type of all columns.

 ## Elasticsearch